Collaboration with Principals and Child Care Providers

 Child Care Aware of Washington is promoting early learning collaborations between elementary schools and child care providers as one way to help ensure that children’s transition into kindergarten is smooth and provides kids with a great start in school and in life.
 In support of the Early Learning Collaboration component of the Washington Kindergarten Inventory of Developing Skills (WaKIDS), Child Care Aware of Washington is providing communities with customized resources and information that aim to increase communications and build connections between kindergarten teachers and providers.
 These services are available at no cost to elementary schools and child care providers through June 2014.

 If you are a school principal interested in working with Child Care Aware and connecting with local child care providers in support of WaKIDS and early learning collaborations, you can start by:

 - Reviewing the Bridging Communities and Making Connections project summary to learn more about the project.

-- Filling out this request form and sending it to firstname.lastname@example.org to receive a report of local child care providers, and to connect with the Child Care Aware director in your region.
+- Submitting this request form to receive a report of local child care providers, and to connect with the Child Care Aware director in your region.